micahcarroll/auto-eject-time-machine/README.md

 # auto-eject-time-machine
 A simple set of steps to create a simple script that is run every hour to automatically eject your TimeMachine disk after backup.
+Specifically, the script as written will eject the disk if a backup was completed today.

 *Why?* I hate having to remember doing it manually, and have corrupted a hard-drive by removing it physically without ejecting it first.